Preveen369/preveen_portfolio/README.md

 ![UI](https://img.shields.io/badge/UI-Custom-emerald.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

 Preveen Portfolio is a personal web portfolio designed to highlight skills, projects, and achievements.
 It serves as a digital resume and a creative showcase for potential clients, collaborators, and employers.
+It is deployed on GitHub Pages, thus making it easily accessible to anyone.

 🔗 **Project Demo**: <https://preveen369.github.io/preveen_portfolio/>